 What Should I Do If I’m Currently Having a Bad Trip?

 This is a great question, and thankfully, it’s not too late to take the edge off of your discomfort.
 While we always maintain the position that proper preparation is most important, there are certainly some tips you can use to make a bad trip more pleasant.
+Ideally, with adequate preparation, you are in the presence of a guide or trip sitter who is knowledgeable in harm reduction and altered states of consciousness.
+This individual should be well prepared to help you safely and smoothly navigate a “bad” trip.

 The number one thing to keep in mind is that it is temporary—you aren’t stuck like this, you will return to your normal self with time.
 That said, we’ve put together a list of 10 tools to help you safely navigate a bad trip, which you can find here.